 Duck Smart Bike Ezee bike cleaner solution

-Bike Ezee doesn’t require water, though Duck Smart does recommend you give your bike a quick soak first if it’s very dirty.
-But for lighter spatterings of grit and grime you just spray this on, wipe it off with a microfibre cloth, and then polish it up to a shiny finish thanks to its silicone.
+Bike Ezee doesn’t require water, though Duck Smart recommends you give your bike a quick soak first if it’s very dirty.
+For lighter spatterings of grit and grime, you just spray this on, wipe it off with a microfibre cloth and then polish it up to a shiny finish, thanks to its silicone.

 It cleans effectively, seems to keep dirt at bay and smells like banana milkshake!